This recipe for Pasta Alla Norma {Pasta with Eggplant Sauce} turns everyday pasta into something really special.

 - Add the eggplant and basil to the tomatoes and mix well to combine, lower the heat and allow to simmer while the pasta finishes cooking.

 - Before straining the pasta, with a ladle or strainer, use a mug to remove a cup of pasta water.
 Then drain the pasta and mix it into the sauce in the pan with half the cooking water.
-Cook for 2 – 3 minutes (adding more pasta water if it starts getting a bit dry).
+Cook for 2 to 3 minutes (add more pasta water if it gets a bit dry).
 Check to see if the pasta is cooked.
-When done, add freshly grated cheese to the pasta and mix well to incorporate.
+Add freshly grated cheese to the pasta and mix well to incorporate.mix well to incorporate.

 - Taste for seasoning and season with salt and pepper as needed.
 Serve with more grated cheese.